-It should be noted that while the temperature at the surface of the UFC is estimated to peak at 81°C, at 16.5 years after placement, the temperature in the rock between the UFC boreholes at room floor level is expected to reach about 55°C at 60 years after placement.
+It should be noted that while the temperature at the surface of the UFC is estimated to peak at 109.2°C between 12.5 and 15 years after placement, the temperature in the rock continues to rise during the first 100 years, stabilizing only at around 1,000 years, before beginning to subside.
 Thereafter, the rock's temperature will continue to marginally rise, peaking only at around 1,000 years before subsiding.
 Although the blocks and the backfill in the rooms will behave as insulators, slowing the heat flows, they have little impact on the temperature histories for the containers.

 From the above, T-H-M numerical modelling was undertaken to assess both temperature and stress/displacement impacts.
-Considering the requirement that 250 mm of buffer must be at or below 100°C at all times, the results from the thermal analyses indicate the requirement for a room-to-room spacing of 40 m (centre of room to centre of room), and an in-room container-tocontainer spacing of 4.2 m (centre of UFC to centre of UFC).
+Considering the requirement that 250 mm of buffer must be at or below 100°C at all times, the results from the thermal analyses indicate the requirement for a room-to-room spacing of 20 m (centre of room to centre of room), and a horizontal in-room container-to-container spacing of 8 m (centre of UFC to centre of UFC).
 This room spacing is further supported by the well established fact that rooms of circular cross-section at spacings greater than three diameters will not interfere with stress conditions between each other.
-A room-to-room spacing of 40 m is equivalent to 7 to 10 diameters for the proposed room sizes (although it is noted that an elliptical cross-section is to be used).
+A room-to-room spacing of 20 m is equivalent to 7 diameters for the proposed room sizes.